About IVF – A Summary

-In a normal menstrual cycle, just one egg develops and matures each month.
+In a normal menstrual cycle, only one egg develops and matures each month.
 The egg matures within a fluid-filled structure on the ovary called a follicle, which can be seen on an ultrasound.

-In this first phase of IVF, the patient will take medications that encourage the ovaries to develop multiple follicles, and therefore multiple eggs.
+In this first phase of IVF, the patient takes medications that encourage the ovaries to develop multiple follicles, and therefore multiple eggs.
 The medication is self-administered through an injection.

 When the eggs have sufficiently matured, a Human Chorionic Gonadotropin (hCG) injection prepares them for removal.
 The timing of this shot is carefully choreographed with the help of our team as it dictates when the next step, retrieval, will take place.